burakki916/analysisNotes/Notes/integrals.md

 Need to state more.
 ## State and apply the Squeeze Theorem 7.2.3

-## State and apply the "Sequential Criterion:" for Riemann integral (Q 7.1.9)
 $f$ is in $\mathcal{R}[a,b]$  if and only if $\forall \epsilon >0$ there is
 $\omega_\epsilon(x)$ and $\alpha_\epsilon(x)$, both in $\mathcal{R}[a,b]$ with
 $$
     \int \alpha_\epsilon - \omega_{\epsilon}  < \epsilon
 $$
+## State and apply the "Sequential Criterion:" for Riemann integral (Q 7.1.9)
+# TODO
 ## State and apply the Fundamental Theorem of Calculus (both forms)
 ### FTC First Form KAGE NO JITSU
 Let $F(x) : [a,b] \to \mathbb{R}$ and let $f(x) = \frac{d}{dx} F(x)$,